dotnetrdf/dotnetrdf/Libraries/core/ReadMe.txt

 - Silverlight 4
 - Silverlight 4 for Windows Phone 7

-It also contains the following Data providers for .Net 3.5 and .Net 4.0:
+It also contains the following Data plugins for our SQL backend and OpenLink Virtuoso, builds are provided for the following .Net profiles:
-- Sql - provides our ADO Store backend
-- Virtuoso - provides support for OpenLink Virtuoso
+- .Net 4.0
+- .Net 4.0 Client Profile
+- .Net 3.5
+- .Net 3.5 Client Profile

-And it contains the following Query plugins for .Net 3.5 and .Net 4.0:
+And it contains the a Query plugin for Full Text indexing support, builds are provided for the following .Net profiles:
-- FullText - provides full text SPARQL query support
+- .Net 4.0
+- .Net 4.0 Client Profile
+- .Net 3.5
+- .Net 3.5 Client Profile

 Please see the Release Notes for usage details and Known Issues